 It took roughly 15 minutes to walk through the other campsites to the entrance of the festival, passing by pop up festival bars, camping shops, juice houses, a string of food stalls and tabak stands (tobacco).
 There was even a stand where they offered free plastic cups to pour your opened drinks into the festival as you were not allowed to bring your own unopened drinks.
 Marvellous idea!
 Once I had purchased my food and drink tokens, I was ready to enter my Dutchie music paradise for the next three days.

 The entrance to the festival was commanding.
-With its towering five red and white pillars atop, I went past the check point and into the festival.
-I was like a kid in candy land; An other realm.
-Festivals in Europe are so animated with so much colour, character and quirks on display with their stage set ups, markets, chilled zones, food vendors all looking promising for a good time.
+With its towering five red and white pillars atop, I went past the checkpoint and into the festival.
+I was like a kid in candy land; Another realm.
+I feel like festivals in Europe are filled with so much character and quirks.
+Their stage setups, markets, chilled zones, food vendors all looking promising for a good time.
 Europeans think of everything in and outside the box!
 The festival was seemingly well equipped with all stages under circus like tents, basic toilets for all (and not that disgusting either), free water, mini supermarket (at the camping site) and enough areas to sit and chill.
 The festival even had a yoga and sauna area located near the lake nearby!

 Back on the music train and after soaking up some of the festival festivities, I went straight to see the British band Roosevelt perform.
 I had previously seen them at an intimate gig in London last year so it was great to see that within less than a year, they had exploded.
 They were performing on a much onto a bigger stage and the crowd was packed.
 Here with no shame, I started bopping away, dancing and singing to myself.
 It was a great set but that wasn’t what I was at the festival for.
 The first night was all about seeing the headline act, my beloved Muse.